rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 ## 1.8 Stakeholder Engagement and Co-Design Methods

-To ensure real-world adoption, generative design tools must be interpretable, interactive, and usable by non-experts.
+o ensure real-world adoption, generative design tools must be interpretable, interactive, and usable by non-experts.
 Co-design and participatory methods involve stakeholders early in tool development, fostering trust and better aligning tools with user needs (Bardzell et al., 2012).

 Think-aloud protocols, dashboard interfaces, and human-in-the-loop strategies are effective for evaluating trust and usability.
-Davis et al. (2022) found that explainability and perceived control strongly influence user trust in AI-assisted design environments, highlighting the importance of human-centred design in computational tools.
+Davis et al. (2022) found that explainability and perceived control strongly influence user trust in AI-assisted design environments, underscoring the need for systems that not only optimise performance but also support human creativity, interpretation, and decision-making throughout the architectural design process.

 > **Key Insight**: Human factors such as trust, usability, and control are central to tool adoption and should be designed into generative workflows.